About Rachel

 Following my PhD, I completed a 2-year post doctoral position working with Prof. Dr. Thorsten Quandt at the University of Münster in Germany as an associate researcher for the large-scale, ERC-project “SOFOGA” (Social Foundations of Online Gaming).
 SOFOGA was a three-year project examining a range of game-related variables among a representative German sample and remains the largest EU-funded games research project to date.
 My work in this project focused on examining the potential inter- and intra-personal social impact of online video game involvement.

 Today, I serve as the Research Director for Take This, a mental health non-profit organization that serves the gaming industry and gaming communities.
 Our primary mission is to destigmatize mental health challenges and provide mental health information and support.
-I am also a science content creator on YouTube, Psychgeist, where I regularly post content about the science of digital games.
+I the founder of Psychgeist, a multimedia content production studio for the science of games and pop culture.
+This includes a YouTube cahnnel of the same name, Psychgeist, where I regularly post content about the science of digital games.

 What Rachel's Doing Today

 I am currently working on a two-year project funded by the Department of Homeland Security (in collaboration with with the Middlebury Institute of International Studies and Logically AI) examining the landscape of extremist radicalization and recruitment within digital gaming spaces.
-The primarily aims of this project are to establish a strong baseline for understanding the unique characteristics of extremist activities within video game communities, help build capacity within the gaming industry to prevent and counter violent extremism in these spaces, and create collaborative networks across public and private sectors.
+This project aims to establish a baseline of understanding for the unique characteristics of extremist activities within video game communities, build capacity within the gaming industry to prevent and counter violent extremism in these spaces, and create collaborative networks across public and private sectors.

 Current Projects